shaowen310/hate-speech-detection/README.md

-# Hate Speech Detection
+# Twitter Hate Speech Detection

 Twitter hate speech detection.

-I build data process utilities and use PyTorch Lightning for supervised training.
+I build data process utilities and PyTorch training skeleton for supervised training.
 I aim for the codes to be easily transferable to other projects.

-Experiment hate speech detection dataset on [link](https://www.kaggle.com/datasets/arkhoshghalb/twitter-sentiment-analysis-hatred-speech/code?datasetId=100982).

 ## Challenges

 The challenges include imbalanced labels, informal language, contextual mentions, label noises, etc. Hate speech detection is also subjective, we may find some confusing labels.

-### Imbalanced labels
+### 1. Imbalanced labels

 ![Label distribution](https://github.com/shaowen310/hate-speech-detection/blob/main/fig/label_distribution.png?raw=true)

+To make the things worse, the number of tweets in the training data is small that it is difficult for deep learning model to learn them from scratch.
+We may need to try methods optimized for few-shot learning.

-### Informal language
+### 2. Informal language

 There are many spelling errors.
 Users may use repeated characters to indicate their emotions.